Tarek El Moussa: ‘Flip Or Flop’ Star Reveals Cancer, Fame Caused Divorce

 Christina revealed in February that she and Anderson had split after a few months of dating, citing public pressure.
 Tarek was also bothered by Christina’s relationship with their past contractor, according to Us Weekly.

 Tarek, 35, and Christina El Moussa, 33, still share custody of their two children.
 The two have a daughter Taylor, 6, and a son Brayden, who is 18 months old.
 Though they will also continue to film Flip or Flop together, Tarek said he doesn’t wish to be on TV in the next 10 years.
-He said he instead wishes to spend as much time as possible with his children, and dreams of coaching their sports teams.
+He said he instead wishes to spend as much time as possible with his children and dreams of coaching their sports teams.

 Tarek and Christina El Moussa say co-parenting is important to them, and both have said they wish to focus on their kids over pursuing other relationships.
 Tarek also adds that the two were extremely young when they got together and that he believes they both will have good things to come.
 “We started as kids.
 She was 22 and I was 24.
 I see the future is bright for both of us.”